-With the exception of the question mark butterfly, the seven native North American comma species display a white comma mark on the middle of the lower wing.
+Except for the question mark butterfly, the seven native North American comma species display a white comma mark in the middle of the lower wing.
 All commas fall into the perching butterfly category.
 They tend to stay in one spot for lengthy periods of time, making them excellent photographic subjects.
-The one pictured here is the Hoary Coma Angel Wing Butterfly.
+The one pictured here is the Hoary Comma Angel Wing Butterfly.

 Dark borders on both the top and bottom wings often serve as the first identification clue.
-The black spot in the middle of the bottom wing and two additional black spots serves as the second identification clue.
-The satyr comma, inhabits woodland areas from the rocky mountains to the pacific coast.
+The black spot in the middle of the bottom wing and two additional black spots serve as the second identification clue.
+The satyr comma inhabits woodland areas from the Rocky Mountains to the Pacific coast.

-The presence of multiple black spots on both the top and bottom wings, along with a light border on the lower wing serve as good field identification clues.
+The presence of multiple black spots on both the top and bottom wings along with a light border on the lower wing serves as good field identification clues.

-The Angel Wing Butterfly is one of the only Comma species found at lower elevations near the caterpillar host plant, stinging nettle.
-Adults over winter in their territory and re-emerge during early spring.
+The Angel Wing Butterfly is one of the few Comma species found at lower elevations near the caterpillar host plant, stinging nettle.
+Adults overwinter in their territory and re-emerge during early spring.